dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/troubleshooting-the-packaging-process.md

 >
 > - Add additional information about the packaging process to the build logs.
 > - Log errors under certain conditions, for example, if duplicate files are found in the packaging list.
-> - Create a Log directory in the *ProjectName*\_Package folder and use it to record information about the files you&#x27;re packaging.
+> - Create a Log directory in the *ProjectName*\_Package folder and use it to record information about the files you're packaging.
 >
-> If the packaging process is failing, or your web deployment packages don&#x27;t contain the files that you expect, you can use this information to troubleshoot the process and pinpoint where things are going wrong.
+> If the packaging process is failing, or your web deployment packages don't contain the files that you expect, you can use this information to troubleshoot the process and pinpoint where things are going wrong.
 >
 > > [!NOTE]
 > > The **EnablePackageProcessLoggingAndAssert** property only works if you build your project using the **Debug** configuration.
 The property is ignored in other configurations.